Toxic shame – 3 steps towards healing yourself

 “I know I’m scared, that’s okay.
 I value my courage and I value my intelligence.
 Therefore, I will be all right.
 I can do this.”

-That deep-rooted feeling may have manifested itself in other mental health problems such as addiction, co-dependency, depression, anxiety or myriad other issues.
+That deep-rooted feeling may have manifested itself in other mental health problems such as addiction, codependency, depression (see: Depression questionnaire), anxiety or myriad other issues.
+Just in case you may find the following helpful: addiction to adult content, shopping addicted and alcoholism symptoms.

 No matter what – you are not alone, and even the tiniest step out of that hole is worth it.
 You are worth it, even if you can’t bring yourself to believe that right now.